trixi-framework/TrixiParticles.jl/docs/src/general/smoothing_kernels.md

 | [`SpikyKernel`](@ref)                     | $[0, 1h]$         | $1.5$ to $3.0$        | Academic                | +         |
 | [`LaguerreGaussKernel`](@ref)             | $[0, 2h]$         | $1.3$ to $1.5$        | General                 | ++++      |

-Any Kernel with a stability rating of more than '+++' doesn't suffer from pair-instability.
+Any Kernel with a stability rating of more than '+++' doesn't suffer from pairing-instability.

 ```julia
 using TrixiParticles